wisdommen/github-stats/README.md

 ## Something about me 🐍

-📚 Studying at the University of Melbourne.
+📚 Graduated from the University of Melbourne.

 ☕ Mostly focused on Java development.